Women Running Marathons: Weighing the Risks and Benefits

 Knowing the pitfalls that can lead to this triad is the best way to stay healthy.
 Here is more detailed information about the triad.

-Don't confuse disordered eating with an eating disorder like anorexia nervosa or bulimia nervosa.
+where a person deliberately does not consume enough food.
 Too little food or poor nutrition choices will limit the fuel your body has to function.
 As a result, your body will need to tap into your own body tissue (like muscle) for fuel.
 This will impair your body's ability to work at its best and slow your recovery from intense workouts.

 Intense training will need proper nutritional support.
 In other words, your body will need to replace the extra calories that it burns during training.
 Unrealistic weight or appearance goals can also create bad nutritional behaviors.
 Work with a professional to help find a balance to your goals.
 Tips that may help include: